SlazengerV100/Devastation/project_management/meeting_notes/Meeting_Notes_4_26.7.24.md

 - Read https://gitlab.ecs.vuw.ac.nz/manninalex/engr302-project/-/blob/main/project_management/Plan%20and%20Requirements%20analysis%20info.pdf?ref_type=heads and confirm that we think we have met everything that is required of our requirements

 ## Discussion Points
+1. Discussed using Java as the back end server instead of Socket.io.
+This is because it would be easier to set up and the development team are more familiar with Java.
+The [Spring](https://spring.io/) framework could be used to implement a RESTful API that communicates between the client and the server.
+Graphic rendering would still be completed on the client side.
+Model, game stat and logic to be completed server side.

-Brainstorme game aspects we like and come to a group consensus on the idea
+1. Brainstorm game aspects we like and come to a group consensus on the idea

 ##### Game Idea Aspects That we Like: